-- KM098A - 4.
-Place the elements in a pan larger than each element and spray generously with cleaning solvent.
+4. Place the elements in a pan larger than each element and spray generously with cleaning solvent.
 Let sit approximately three minutes.

-NOTE: Foam Filter Cleaner and Foam Air Filter Oil Aerosol are available.
+■NOTE: Foam Filter Cleaner and Foam Air Filter Oil Aerosol are available.

-- 5. In a pan larger than each element, with a mild detergent (dish soap) and water, wash all the dirt and oil off by squeezing each element, not twisting them wringing out or twisting the filters can cause damage). - 6.
+- 5. In a pan larger than each element, using a mild detergent (dish soap) and water, wash off all dirt and oil by squeezing each element, not be twisting it (wringing out or twisting the filter can cause damage). - 6.
 Rinse off any remaining soap.